loomnetwork/transfer-gateway-example/AddingAssets.md

 ### Eth -> Loom
 Let's transfer an asset from eth -> loom and back, walking through the code calls.

-So you're in your UI, clicking the "send to DappChain" button on a card calls
+So you're in your UI, clicking the "send to DappChain" button on a card defined in `eth_tokens.js` calls
 ```
-sendToDAppChainCard(id)
+this.sendToDAppChainCard(id)
 ```
-which calls
+which calls (defined in that same file, note the `this`)
 ```
-ethCardManager.depositCardOnGateway(account, id)
+this.props.ethCardManager.depositCardOnGateway(account, id)
 ```
-which takes you to the `eth_card_manager` file where as you can see,
+which takes you to the `eth_card_manager.js` file where as you can see,
 ```
 depositCardOnGateway
 ```
- is just a thin wrapper around the
+ is defined, and is simply a thin wrapper around the
 ```
 CryptoCards#depositCardOnGateway method
 ```